-Convenient though they are, air fryers are not set-and-forget appliances.
+Convenient though they may be, air fryers are not set-and-forget appliances.

 Unless you have an airfryer-oven with a rotating basket, you still need to be around to give your food a shake or a turn during cooking – otherwise it won't cook evenly and you might find your food is deliciously golden on one side and pale on the other.

 The air fryer is unable to crisp and brown on the base of solid foods, so if your model doesn't let out a beep to remind you to attend to your meal, you'll need to set a timer or remember to do it yourself.

 2. They take up valuable bench space

 Air fryers are yet another appliance jostling for precious real estate on your benchtop.
-Fiona advises that to get the most out of your air fryer, you should leave it out rather than shove it in a cupboard.
+And to get the most out of your air fryer, you would probably like to leave it out rather than store it away in a cupboard.

 3. They really only cook one thing at a time – and not a lot of it

 Despite their size and the area they occupy, the interior capacity of an air fryer isn't huge.
 Although some models have pull-out shelves or a divider for multiple ingredients, everything you put in will need to cook at the same temperature and has to physically fit in the air fryer.

-Larger families still may find they need to cook in batches or, as many in our social-media community have done, buy a second air fryer to handle the workload.
+Larger households still may find they need to cook in batches or, as many in our social media community have done, buy a second air fryer to handle the workload.
 That said, air fryers are getting bigger, and there are now twin-drawer air fryer models available which can cook two foods at different temperatures at once.
 In some cases the baskets can be synced to complete cooking at the same time, so your salmon fillet will be ready at the same time as your hot chips.

-Another thing to remember when considering the size of air fryer you buy, is that you shouldn't overcrowd the basket, though, as Fiona warns this will result in uneven cooking.
+Another thing to remember when considering the size of air fryer you buy, is that you shouldn't overcrowd the basket, as this will result in uneven cooking.

 "If you're wanting to cook a large amount of a couple of different types of food, it's probably best to opt for a conventional oven," says Fiona.